Tom32i/portfolio-old/data/article/serialization.md

 I've encountered small problems, mostly __assumptions that don't fit my needs__ and __can't be overrided or redefined easily__.
 Wich makes them deal-breakers in my opinion.

-The solution may be fine fine for big backends and API where you just want to have your entities serialized "automatically".
+The solution may be fine for big backends and API where you just want to have your entities serialized "automatically".

 However, if you're working on specific domain logic for small/medium projects (as I mostly do), you might want to look more flexible solutions.